johnnncodes/laravelsnippets/readme.md

 ));
 ```

-3. Create config/local/database.php and configure Mysql and Redis in database.php
+3. Create config/local/database.php and configure Mysql and Redis in database.php:

 ```PHP
 <?php